 - Faraday Cage - Noise can sometimes be a problem when recording, and a Faraday Cage helps you eliminate it.
 You will probably need to use one for this experiment.

-Note: This experiment was recently peer-reviewed and published by the American Physiological Society in the journal "Advances in Physiology Education" - Read the paper intrepid scientists! for a more in-depth treatment of the experiment described below.
+Note: This experiment was peer-reviewed and published by the American Physiological Society in the journal "Advances in Physiology Education" - Read the paper, intrepid scientists, for a more in-depth treatment of the experiment described below.

 Previously, you learned how to measure conduction velocity from the earthworm's nerve fiber system.
 You remember that the worm has three large neurons that run the length of its body, the medial giant nerve (MGN) and the two fused lateral giant nerve (LGN).